Get access to everything we publish when you sign up for Outside+.

 In March, I wrote an article on the science and theory of why breaks often lead to breakthroughs.
 The next day, I received a wonderful email, likely from the same type of person that reminded the teacher that they forgot to assign homework.
 “Given that breaks are good, do you plan long breaks for athletes you coach?”

-It gets back to the main reasons that long breaks can be so helpful in the first place.
+It gets back to the main reasons that long breaks can be helpful.

 The nervous system and endocrine system have some weakly-understood inflection points that work over weeks and months rather than days.
 For example, a 2018 article in the journal Hormones found that male distance runners training over seven hours a week had around a 10% reduction in testosterone levels after one year of training and over 30% reduction over five years training.
 A 2020 study on 21 high-level male athletes found that three months into the season when training levels were highest, testosterone levels dropped significantly, before rebounding when volumes were reduced.